TidalWavesNode/S19_Vision_Setup/README.md

 Run get_model.sh script: Executes the get_model.sh script for additional setup.
 Prompt user for coldkey: Asks if the user wants to create a new coldkey using btcli.
 Prompt user for hotkey: Asks if the user wants to create a new hotkey using btcli.
-Prompt user to save seed phrases and list wallets: Asks if the user wants to save seed phrases and lists wallets using btcli.
+Remind the user to save seed phrases and list wallets.